AdobeDocs/experience-manager-65.en/help/assets/config-dms7.md

 >
 >If you run your Experience Manager instance in compatibility mode &ndash; that is, you have the compatibility packaged installed &ndash; you do not need to run these commands.

-For all upgrades, either with or without the compatibility package, you can copy the default, out-of-the-box viewer presets that originally came with Dynamic Media by running the following Linux curl command:
+For all upgrades, either with or without the compatibility package, you can copy the default, out-of-the-box viewer presets that originally came with Dynamic Media by running the following Linux® curl command:

 `curl -u admin:admin -X POST https://<server_address>:<server_port>/libs/settings/dam/dm/presets/viewer.pushviewerpresets.json`

-To migrate any custom viewer presets and configurations that you have created from `/etc` to `/conf`, run the following Linux curl command:
+To migrate any custom viewer presets and configurations that you have created from `/etc` to `/conf`, run the following Linux® curl command:

 `curl -u admin:admin -X POST https://<server_address>:<server_port>/libs/settings/dam/dm/presets.migratedmcontent.json`